MichaelCurrin/daylio-csv-parser/docs/container.md

 # Container

-Run the app using Docker.
 This is useful for checking compatibility.

+Note that full functionality is not available - just a fixed command in `Dockerfile`.

+## Run

+Build and run the app using Docker.

 ```sh
 $ make container
 ```

-This uses a volume so when the app in the container writes out, that is available immediately on the host.
+This uses a _volume_, so when the app in the container writes out, that is available immediately on the host.